-The prerequisite courses to be completed before applying are A210AJ201 Philosophy of Science (6 ECTS cr - see tuition spring 2019) and A350A0250 Multivariate and Econometric Analysis Methods (6 ECTS cr) or equivalent studies.
+The prerequisite courses to be completed before applying are A210AJ201 Philosophy of Science (6 ECTS cr) and A350A0250 Multivariate and Econometric Analysis Methods (6 ECTS cr) or equivalent studies.
 The teachers responsible for the courses in question assess the equivalence of other courses (please see the credit transfer application for postgraduate studies).

 The courses above (or equivalent studies) must be completed before submitting the application for postgraduate studies.
 Applicants without a valid right to study at LUT University can study the prerequisite courses via the open university.

 Applicants may also demonstrate the required knowledge by passing an examination on the Philosophy of Science course literature and by taking the course Multivariate and Econometric Analysis Methods as a self-study course.

 - Philosophy of Science/literature examination- please enrol by e-mail to email@example.com at least two weeks before the exam date (exams dates and further information from the open university)

 - Multivariate and Econometric Analysis/self-study - please enrol by e-mail to firstname.lastname@example.org

 The prerequisite courses are included in supporting studies (methodology and scientific theory studies) if they are not included in any other previously taken degree.